Built for service firms whose founders are making their first 1–5 remote hires.Inspect the brief

 Privacy and sharing boundary

-A real brief contains personal data and must be shared only with approved decision-makers for a relevant search.
-Candidate consent, access controls, retention, correction, withdrawal, and deletion follow the final privacy process; illustrative examples use no real identity or assessment data.
+A completed brief contains personal data and is shared only with approved decision makers for a relevant search.
+Candidate consent, access controls, retention, correction, withdrawal, and deletion follow the final privacy process; the public sample contains no private candidate assessment data.

 A CLEARER NEXT STEP